-1. Faculty or staff intending to incorporate a field trip into their classes or program must complete the Field Trip Authorization form and submit the form for the review/approval by their Program Chair and by the Senior Vice President of Academic Affairs.

-2. The Field Trip Authorization form must be submitted by the sponsor two weeks in advance of the prospective field trip.

-3. The Field Trip Authorization form must be approved before including any field trip in a course syllabus or otherwise announcing the field trip to students.
+- 1. Faculty or staff intending to incorporate a field trip into their classes or program must complete the Field Trip Authorization form and submit the form for the review/approval of their Program Chair and the Provost. - 2.
+The Field Trip Authorization form must be submitted by the sponsor two weeks in advance of the prospective field trip. - 3.
+The Field Trip Authorization form must be approved before including any field trip in a course syllabus or otherwise announcing the field trip to students.